 '''

-cpdf -control <filename> deprecated

 cpdf -args <filename>

+cpdf -args-json <filename>

 '''

 Some operating systems have a limit on the length of a command line.
 To circumvent this, or simply for reasons of flexibility, a control file may be specified from which arguments are drawn.
-This file does not support the full syntax of the command line.
-Commands are separated by whitespace, quotation marks may be used if an argument contains a space, and the sequence \" may be used to introduce a genuine quotation mark in such an argument.